couchbaselabs/docs-ng/content/query-language/concepts.markdown

 Besides a command, each query can have multiple optional parts, including clauses, expressions and functions. *Expressions* are parts of a query which will compare values against one another or perform arithmetic calculations, and *clauses* are typically use for the limiting scope of query.
 Couchbase Server evaluates these clauses in the following order:

 * Filter Expressions.
-If you provide a filtering expression, the server applies this to every item in the data bucket and only keeps the items where the result is true.
+If you provide a filtering expression, the server applies this to every item in a data bucket and only keeps the items where the result is true.
 * Aggregate Expressions.
 This expression groups all items in a result set by evaluating the aggregate expression.
 The result set contains these groups.
 * Having Expressions.
 The server applies this expression to all items in a result set and only keeps an item in the result set if the expression evaluates to true.
 * Order Expressions.
 A query orders the item in the result set by evaluating this expression.